Private Uyuni Salt Flat (3 days)

 End: Day 3 at 4:00 pm in Uyuni's downtown.

 Day 1: We will pick you up at your hotel to leave San Pedro de Atacama and go to the border pass between Chile and Bolivia, same thing that with the Uyuni Salt Flat standard tour.
 After the border procedures, we will begin a tour by the Verde and Blanca lagoons, and the Polques Hot Springs.
-Then, we will continue to the Sol de Mañana Geysers, the Colorada Lagoon and the Stone Tree.
+Then, we will continue to the Sol de Mañana Geysers and the Colorada Lagoon.
 After that, we will go to our accommodation to get some rest.

 Day 2: We will leave early in the morning to visit a series of altiplanic lagoons: Cachi, Honda, Chiarkota, Hedionda and Cañapa.
 We will make stops in every one of them to see the landscape, take pictures and get some rest after the hours in the vehicle.
 The last stop of the day will be the Chiguana Salt Flat, before reaching the hotel, where we will have dinner and get rest for the next day.